Lawyers at the Courts

 - Decree of 20 April 2021 establishing an office of lawyer at the French Administrative Supreme Court (Conseil d’État) and French Supreme Court (Cour de cassation)

-In its Opinion No. 18-A-11 of 25 October 2018, the Autorité reviewed the establishments from the first two-year period and again recommended the creation of four offices by 2020.
+In Opinion 18-A-11 of 25 October 2018, the Autorité reviewed the results of the first two-year period and once again recommended the creation of four new offices by 2020.

-- the press releases of 7 June 2018 (launch of the public consultation) and 29 October 2018 (adoption of the opinion)
+- Press releases of 7 June 2018 (launch of the public consultation) and 29 October 2018 (adoption of the opinion)

-It also made several recommendations to improve access to offices (especially for women) and lower the barriers to entry for future candidates.
-Among them, the Autorité recommended:
+It also made a number of recommendations aimed at improving access to offices (especially for women) and lowering barriers to entry for future candidates.
+In particular, the Autorité recommended:

-- extending the deadline for applications for the creation of offices and making the procedure for ranking applicants for the offices created more transparent;
+- extending the application period for the creation of offices and increasing the transparency of the procedure used to rank candidates for those offices;

-- reducing the barriers to entry for these candidates, particularly in terms of training and advertising;
+- reducing barriers to entry for candidates, particularly in relation to training requirements and advertising rules;

-- improving women's access to offices, by strengthening work-life balance arrangements and improving the statistical information available by gender on this issue.
+- improving women’s access to offices by strengthening measures that support a better work–life balance and by enhancing the availability of statistical information by gender on this issue.

 Opinion 16-A-18 of 10 October 2016 was published in the Official Journal on 1 November 2016.